China condemns U.S. as Taiwan welcomes lifting of curbs on ties | Politics

-China condemned the United States on Monday for scrapping curbs on interactions with Taiwan officials, saying nobody could prevent the country's "re-unification", while Taiwan's foreign minister hailed the U.S. move as a sign of "global partnership".
+China condemned the United States on Monday for scrapping curbs on interactions with Taiwan officials, saying nobody could prevent China's "reunification", while Taiwan's foreign minister hailed the U.S. move as a sign of "global partnership".
 U.S. Secretary of State Mike Pompeo announced the change on Saturday, in the waning days of the Republican Trump administration before Democrat Joe Biden assumes the presidency on Jan.
 20.

-China, which claims democratic Taiwan as its own territory, said it was "resolutely opposed" to the decision and strongly condemned it.
-"The Chinese people's resolve to defend our sovereignty and territorial integrity is unshakable and we will not permit any person or force to stop the process of China's re-unification," foreign ministry spokesman Zhao Lijian told reporters.
+China, which claims democratic Taiwan as its own territory, said it was "resolutely opposed" to the decision and condemned it.
+"The Chinese people's resolve to defend our sovereignty and territorial integrity is unshakable and we will not permit any person or force to stop the process of China's reunification," Foreign Ministry spokesman Zhao Lijian told reporters.

-"Any actions which harm China's core interests will be met with a firm counterattack and will not succeed," he added.
-Taiwan welcomed Pompeo's decision, with Foreign Minister Joseph Wu telling reporters it was a "big thing for the elevation of Taiwan-U.S. relations".
+"Any actions which harm China's core interests will be met with a firm counter-attack and will not succeed."
+China's widely-read Global Times tabloid, published by the ruling Communist Party's official People's Daily, warned in a commentary against any plan by Pompeo to visit Taiwan before Biden’s inauguration, saying the Chinese response would be "overwhelming".

+U.S. State Department spokeswoman Morgan Ortagus responded in a tweet by saying there were no such plans and a visit by Pompeo to Europe would be his last during the Trump presidency.
+"There are no plans to travel to Taiwan this week but we will continue our consistent support for Taiwan as a successful market economy, vibrant democracy, and force for good in the world," Ortagus said.

 Still, Pompeo's move and Craft's visit have prompted concern in some circles in Taiwan, where there is a broad cross-party consensus on maintaining strong U.S. ties and there have long been worries Trump may sacrifice Taiwan for a deal with China.
 On Saturday, former President Ma Ying-jeou told media that Craft's trip was only designed to needle Beijing, and simply a show of surface friendship with no practical use.

-Late on Sunday, Johnny Chiang, the chairman of the main opposition Kuomintang party, which traditionally favours close China ties, said a key test would be whether Biden's government maintained Pompeo's changes.
+Late on Sunday, Johnny Chiang, chairman of the main opposition Kuomintang party, which traditionally favours close relations with China, said a key test would be whether Biden's government maintained Pompeo's changes.
 "Let's not become a bargaining chip in the game between the United States and mainland China," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)